 It is our priority to provide children and families with a safe and reliable program that embodies exactly what summer is all about: FUN!
 We are a fully accredited summer camp with excellent and highly qualified staff who are committed to the safety and well-being of your children, while also focusing on making each and every day one that your kids will be talking about even when the next summer rolls around!
 Our team of leaders commits themselves to be positive role models and mentors for children of all ages, we are excited to build meaningful relationships with you and your children.
 Our daily camp schedule offers endless activities, both planned and spontaneous, that are sure to keep children engaged, happy and excited.
 We believe strongly in fostering creativity and imagination and focus on creating a balance in each day between structured play and spontaneous play.
 Our diverse and dynamic range of activities is catered to the needs, interests, and qualities that are unique to every child in our care.
 From cooking to outdoor games, and from robotics to sports tournaments, we offer a full range of opportunities for children to play, grow, laugh & learn.

-We would like to introduce something new and INCREDIBLY EXCITING happening this summer…. our LEADERSHIP OVERNIGHT CAMPING TRIP!
-Our Leadership groups- children grade 3 and up (who would like to participate, of course), will be heading to the amazing Camp Impeesa on for a 4-day 3-night stay and coming home Friday afternoon! (annual dates will vary).
-Check out this great link to see some of the amazing adventures that await for our Junior Leaders and Mentors http://campimpeesa.ca/.
+We would like to announce another year of our INCREDIBLY EXCITING Jr. Leadership retreat happening this summer…. our LEADERSHIP OVERNIGHT CAMPING TRIP!
+Our Leadership groups- children grade 3 and up (who would like to participate, of course), will be heading to the amazing Island Lake Retreat Centre on for a 4-day 3-night stay and coming home Thursday afternoon! (annual dates will vary)..
 More information will be discussed with families in a separate email and at our onsite info and registration night.